runemadsen/rune.js/documentation.md

 Creates a new circle object.
 The new circle is not added to the stage.

+### `radius(degree, relative)`

+Changes the radius of the rectangle.
+If the second argument is set to `true`, the value will be added to the radius of the shape.

 ## Rune.Ellipse

 ### `new Rune.Ellipse(x, y, width, height)`

 Creates a new ellipse object.
 The new circle is not added to the stage.

+### `width(num, relative)`

+Changes the width of the rectangle.
+If the second argument is set to `true`, the value will be added to the width of the shape.

+### `height(num, relative)`

+Changes the height of the rectangle.
+If the second argument is set to `true`, the value will be added to the height of the shape.

 ## Rune.Triangle